Cubulation of Bruhat graphs: Cubulations and growth in Coxeter groups

 where, since each $k_{i,j} \geq 1$, in fact each $N_j = n = |S|$ is the cardinality of the support of $y_j$.
 We hence simplify notation by putting $a_{i,j} = k_{i,j} + 1$ for all $1 \leq i \leq n$ and $j \geq 1$.
 Then for all $j \geq 1$, we have $2 \leq a_{1,j} \leq a_{2,j} \leq \dots \leq a_{n,j}$ and

-We now define a sequence of polynomials $(g_j(z))_{j=0}^\infty$ by
+We now define a sequence of polynomials $(g_j(q))_{j=0}^\infty$ by

-and define a power series $F(z)$ by
+and define a power series $F(q)$ by

-By \cref{lem:power-series-product-agreement}, since $W(z)[j] = p_j(z)[j]$, we have $F(z)[j] = g_j(z)[j]$ for each $j \geq 0$.
+By \cref{lem:power-series-product-agreement}, since $W[j](q) = p_j[j](q)$, we have $F[j](q) = g_j[j](q)$ for each $j \geq 0$.

-If $F(z) = 1$ then it is immediate that $\displaystyle \G_{W,S}(z) = \frac{1}{(1-z)^{n+1}}$.
+If $F(q) = 1$ then it is immediate that $\displaystyle \G_{W,S}(q) = \frac{1}{(1-q)^{n+1}}$.
 Otherwise, by \cref{lem:limit-of-quantum},

 for some $M \geq 1$ and some integer $N$ with $1 \leq N \leq n$.
-Upon dividing this polynomial expression for $F(z)$ through by $(1-z)^{n+1}$, and putting $a_i = a_{i,M} \geq 2$ for $1 \leq i \leq N$, we obtain the desired expression for the volume growth series $\G_{W,S}(z)$. \end{proof}
+Upon dividing this polynomial expression for $F(q)$ through by $(1-q)^{n+1}$, and putting $a_i = a_{i,M} \geq 2$ for $1 \leq i \leq N$, we obtain the desired expression for the volume growth series $\G_{W,S}(q)$. \end{proof}

 \begin{corollary} Let $(W,S)$ be a minimal nonspherical Coxeter system.
-If there are infinitely many distinct $y \in W$ such that $[1,y]_\cB$ can be cubulated, then $W$ has polynomial growth. \end{corollary} \begin{proof} Apply Lemma~\ref{lem:polyGrowth} to the form of the volume growth series $\G_{W,S}(z)$ established in Proposition~\ref{prop:growth-cubical}, with $f(z)$ the product of quantum polynomials
+If there are infinitely many distinct $y \in W$ such that $[1,y]_\cB$ can be cubulated, then $W$ has polynomial growth. \end{corollary} \begin{proof} Apply Lemma~\ref{lem:polyGrowth} to the form of the volume growth series $\G_{W,S}(q)$ established in Proposition~\ref{prop:growth-cubical}, with $f(q)$ the product of $q$-analogs $ f(q) = \prod_{i=1}^N [a_i]_q $, and $m = n+1 - N \geq 1$. \end{proof}